Larry Dixon (dragster driver): 2000s

-In 2004 he earned two victories in three final round appearances and finished his tenth consecutive NHRA POWERade Series season in the top 10 points.
-That season he tied legendary "Big Daddy" Don Garlits for third on all-time Top Fuel wins list with 35 career victories.
+In 2004, Dixon earned two victories in three final round appearances and finished his tenth consecutive NHRA POWERade Series season in the top-ten points.
+That season, he tied legendary "Big Daddy" Don Garlits for third on all-time Top Fuel wins list with 35 career victories.
 He finished second at the $100,000 Budweiser Shootout after gaining starting spot in bonus event via wild-card selection.

 Dixon raced to three victories in seven final rounds in 2005 clocking a career-best elapsed time (4.481s) at Pomona 1 and also posted three No. 1 qualifying positions.
 His victory at Englishtown, on Father's Day was his fifth consecutive victory on the day.
 With victory at Las Vegas 1, Dixon moved ahead of Don Garlits on all-time Top Fuel wins list.
 He won his third Mac Tools U.S. Nationals that year.
-It was his eleventh consecutive POWERade Series Top 10 finish when he finished second in the POWERade point standings.
+It was his eleventh consecutive POWERade Series top-ten finish when he finished second in the POWERade point standings.

-2006 saw Larry advance to his only final round of the season on Father's Day (Englishtown), but lost on that day after having previously won the event for five consecutive seasons.
-He also posted four semifinal appearances and earned his twelfth consecutive POWERade Series Top 10 points finish.
+2006 saw Dixon advance to his only final round of the season on Father's Day (Englishtown), but lost on that day after having previously won the event for five consecutive seasons.
+He also posted four semifinal appearances and earned his twelfth consecutive POWERade Series top-ten points finish.
 Dixon finished in the runner-up spot at four races in 2006, including the Mac Tools U.S. Nationals.

-2008, Phoenix, AZ.
-Larry tied 2nd on All-Time Wins with Tony Schumacher with 43 wins in NHRA Top Fuel Competition.
-Then, only three weeks later in Gainesville, FL, Tony took over 2nd place on the All-Time winners table when he won the Gator Nationals.
+In 2008 at Phoenix, AZ, Dixon tied second on All-Time Wins with Tony Schumacher with 43 wins in NHRA Top Fuel Competition.
+Then, only three weeks later in Gainesville, FL, Schumacher took over second place on the All-Time winners table when he won the Gator Nationals.
 As of May 2009, Schumacher leads the table with 59 wins with Dixon currently on 44.
 Joe Amato ranks 2nd on All-Time leader board with 52 victories in NHRA Top Fuel Competition.

 In 2009, Dixon left the Prudhomme Racing camp, and went to work as the Top Fuel driver at Al-Anabi Racing, with legendary crew chief Alan Johnson working his pits, as both crew chief, and team owner.
 Johnson himself had been crew chief with Dixon's biggest rival, five-time champion Tony Schumacher, and was the crew chief of perhaps one of Dixon's biggest rivals in his career, Alan's brother Blaine Johnson.

 In 2010, Dixon won his third Full Throttle Series world championship title.
 He won a record 12 races in 12 finals, including the prestigious Mac Tools U.S. Nationals for the fourth time.
 Dixon earned eight No. 1 qualifying positions and in the Countdown playoffs claimed three wins and three of those top-qualifying efforts.
 His 62 round-wins during the 2010 season tied for fifth best all-time and second-best all-time in Top Fuel.